lisieckik/CIGALE_QGs/README.md

 I have tested this implementation with my paper Lisiecki+ to be submitted.
 If you use this repository, please cite my paper, thanks!

 The idea behind the repository is simple.
-You have sucessfully installed **CIGALE v2022.1** or **CIGALE v2025.0**.
+You have sucessfully installed **CIGALE v2022.1** or **CIGALE v2025.0** (this one was not extensively tested, please report any bugs/problems).
 Download my repo and find the corresponding version.
 Merge directories.

 IMPORTANT note: unfortunatelly, the installation is not so easy while working with pip-installed version of CIGALE.
 Unfortunatelly, if you have such version, probably you have to rebuild the whole thing with my files within source file.